tadgy/lumberjack/README.md

 As long as a daemon can log via a pipe, lumberjack can be used in the same was as demonstrated in the `ErrorLog` section above.
 The only details that would need to be changed are the `<basedir>`, `<template>` and any configured link name.

-Personally, I use lumberjack to handle the logging (and rotation/compression of old logs) for not only HTTPd, but also for ProFTPd and rsyncd - the latter two by making use of a FIFO.
+Personally, I use lumberjack to handle the logging (and rotation/compression of old logs) for not only httpd, but also for ProFTPd and rsyncd - the latter two by making use of a FIFO.

 ### With a FIFO
 Using lumberjack with daemons that do not support pipe logging is as simple as setting up a FIFO for them to write their logs to, and telling lumberjack where to find it.